 |Almost certain||LOW||LOW||MEDIUM||HIGH||VERY HIGH|

 Evaluating the risks of unintended disclosure of the organization’s information involves considering the risks within the context of the organization’s risk tolerance and potential treatment options.
 In some circumstances, the risk of unauthorized access or disclosure of information can be quantified almost entirely in financial terms based on a loss of revenue.
 In these circumstances, determining the risk is a matter of financial calculation.
-However, in most circumstances, the should consider a wider range of factors, including the potential reputational cost of disclosure due to a loss of citizens’ or businesses’ data.
+However, in most circumstances, they should consider a wider range of factors, including the potential reputational cost of disclosure due to a loss of citizens’ or businesses’ data.
 In these circumstances, calculating the risk is a more complex process and the acceptance of that risk resides with the agency head.
-There may be circumstances where the factors for consideration and judgments required are so complex that the risk of is incalculable.
+There may be circumstances where the factors for consideration and judgments required are so complex that the risk is incalculable.
 If the risk is determined to be incalculable, it will not be possible to manage it and Top Management should not enter into these arrangements.

 Security is not absolute.
 Efforts to treat risks will not remove them completely but should aim to make the risk levels more tolerable.
 When selecting risk treatments the allocation of resources should be conducted proportionally to the determined risks rating level.
 This includes a six-step process where the organization